arpadHegedus/postcss-importer/README.md

 * Import local files
 * Declare an import without file extension to use the same extension as the source file (```.css``` or ```.scss```)
 * Import multiple and backward levels
-* Import files from the internet (from CDNs, etc.)
+* Import files from external sources (from CDNs, etc.)

 ## Examples